 Infidelity is physical or emotional unfaithfulness in a partnership, and it often results in profound emotional damage.
-Healing requires both partners to take an honest look into what led to the infidelity, and deal with the parts of the relationship that were unsatisfying.
+Healing requires both partners take an honest look into what led to the infidelity, and deal with the parts of the relationship that were unsatisfying.
 When both partners are committed to repairing the relationship, trust and intimacy can be rebuilt.

 While infidelity ends some relationships, others move forward and thrive.